januniku812/OmniTrainer-Chatbot/README.md

 ## Running the Project
-Download project files and navigate to project/starter directory as root.
-You can run it by executing in the terminal:
+Ensure you are navigated to project/starter as the root directory and run the project by executing the following in the terminal:

 ```bash
 uv run multimodal-moderation